10 Top Eyeliner Tips for Aging Eyes

 Let’s take a closer look at the techniques that really make a difference—starting with one of the most (in my opinion) overlooked steps...

-1. Apply a concealer over Upper lids
+1. Apply a concealer over upper lids

 A mature woman applying concealer on upper eyelids to cover discoloration and create a smooth base for long-lasting eye makeup.
 Ideal for aging eyes and wrinkle-free makeup application